xenartist/x1-wiki/solxen-tx/solxen-tx.md

 * In **Step 5.
 Check mining wallet balance (MUST)**, the wallet address being used will be displayed, either one or more (depending on whether the Num value in the configuration file is 1 or >1, recommend 4).
 Verify the wallet addresses are the correct ones as expected.

-* Stop the program, recharge SOL to the mining wallet address:
+* Fund SOL to the mining wallet address:
 	* If it is the **XOLANA devnet** network, you can follow **Step 6** to receive the XOLANA network's test SOL token airdrop;
 	* If it is the **mainnet-beta** network, you can deposit SOL to the mining wallet address (one or more mining wallet addresses).